Stanley-Okwii/Tabbed-login/README.md

-#Tabbed Login
+# Tabbed Login
-A custom login and signup form which can be used as an alternative to the default Mendix login page.
+A custom login,signup and forgo form which can be used as an alternative to the default Mendix login page.

 ## Description
 This widget allows users to create accounts, login to a particular website applications and recover their forgotten passwords.